BaeHeeSun/NPC/README.md

 * `idnx` : instance-dependent
 * `idn` : Similarity related instance-dependent

-Please refer the code for the notation of each pre-training method. (e.g. `vanilla` for early-stopping)
+Please refer the code for the notation of each pre-training method. (e.g. `vanilla` for early-stopping).
+For the provided codes for baseline models, some were taken from the author's code, others reproduced directly.
+Because of this, there may be slight differences from the reported performance of each method.

 Generated dataset should be located in `your_data_directory`.